Call Extrinsic MATLAB Functions in Stateflow Charts

 In charts that use C as the action language, you can call built-in MATLAB functions and access MATLAB workspace variables by using the

-ml namespace operator
+ml namespace operator or the

 ml function.
 For more information, see Access MATLAB Functions and Workspace Data in C Charts.

 In charts that use MATLAB as the action language, you can call MATLAB functions supported for code generation directly.
-To call extrinsic
+To call extrinsic functions

-functions that are not supported for code generation, you must use the
+that are not supported for code generation, you must use the

 coder.extrinsic (MATLAB Coder) function.
 When you declare a function with

 coder.extrinsic once.
-You cannot declare reserved
+You cannot declare reserved keywords with

 coder.extrinsic.
 For more information, see Guidelines for Naming Stateflow Objects.